Two more accusers set to testify against Harvey Weinstein

 Hast said Dunning then fled.

-Jurors so far have heard a tearful Haleyi say how she tried to fight off Weinstein before he sexually assaulted her.
+Jurors so far have heard a tearful Haleyi recall how she tried to fight off Weinstein before he sexually assaulted her.
 Last week, Sciorra testified that Weinstein overpowered and raped her after barging into her apartment in the mid-1990s.

 On Tuesday, it was Elizabeth Entin, Haleyi’s former roommate, who took stand to corroborate Haleyi’s testimony.
-Before the alleged attack in Weinstein’s Soho apartment, Entin said, the friends viewed Weinstein as a “pathetic old man” for pursuing Haleyi, and were amused when her pet Chihuahua, Peanut, once chased him around their own apartment in the East Village.
+Before the alleged attack in Weinstein’s Soho apartment, Entin said, the friends viewed Weinstein as a “pathetic old man” for pursuing Haleyi, and were amused when her pet Chihuahua, Peanut, once chased him around their apartment in the East Village.

 When a reporter asked Weinstein as he left the courtroom if he was afraid of Chihuahuas, he smiled and responded: “Do I look like I’m afraid of Chihuahuas?”